 A beautifully decorated ceiling at the Semperoper with Apollo and his swan. ©Laurel Kallenbach

 The second opera house was almost entirely destroyed during the bombing of Dresden in 1945.
 It took 40 years to rebuild, but in the 1980s, restorers painstakingly recreated nearly every detail of the former structure—plus they added more comfortable seating with better sight lines, modern heating/air conditioning, and state-of-the-art stage machinery.

-When I walked through the halls and beheld the elaborately painted ceilings, the chandeliers, and the statues of singers and composers, I understand why the acoustically excellent Semper Opera House is also consideed one of the world’s loveliest.
-Though the 1980s reconstruction took place under the East German communist government, attention to detail was perfect, although many of the special craftsmen who knew how to create such wonderful finishes where gone.
+When I walked through the halls and beheld the elaborately painted ceilings, the chandeliers, and the statues of singers and composers, I understood why the acoustically excellent Semper Opera House is also consideed one of the world’s loveliest.
+Though the 1980s reconstruction took place under the East German communist government, attention to detail was perfect, although many of the special craftsmen who knew how to create such wonderful finishes were gone.

 Intermission at the glorious Semper Opera House ©Laurel Kallenbach